Akana OAuth/OIDC Provider Domain

 When an end-user logs into an app that's connected to an API that uses the Akana OAuth/OIDC Provider domain configuration, the user sees a Resource Owner Authentication page (login page) that is custom branded for the app and for the OAuth provider.
 That page is configured in the Akana OAuth/OIDC Provider domain setup, on the Branding page.

-For information about the values set up on the Branding page (Tab 7), refer to the table below.
+For information about the values set up on the Branding page (Tab 7), refer the following table.

 If the Akana OAuth/OIDC Provider domain uses OpenID Connect for authentication (OpenID Connect support is checked in the Akana OAuth/OIDC Provider domain configuration, Tab 3):